dmfranko/lazyman/README.md

 	cd your_project_name
 	rspec

-Lazyman go command supports all the rspec options and it is the recommend way.

 Using Console
 -------------
 You can use eat console to debug your test in irb.

 	cd your_project_name
 	magicspec c

-Lazyman will load all your pages, start irb and open browser which was defined in your config.yml.

 Understand magicspec project structure
 ------------------------------------